jhuckaby/pixl-server-storage/README.md

 # Advisory Locking

 The storage system provides a simple, in-memory advisory locking mechanism.
 All locks are based on a specified key, and can be exclusive or shared.
-You can also choose to wait for a lock to be released, or fail immediately if the key is already locked.
+You can also choose to wait for a lock to be released by passing `true` as the 2nd argument, or fail immediately if the key is already locked by passing `false`.
 To lock a key in exclusive mode, call [lock()](docs/API.md#lock), and to unlock it call [unlock()](docs/API.md#unlock).

 Here is a simple use case: